 - Event Label: Under this column, you can see the heading or title to which your event is linked.

 That’s all.
 We hope this article helped you learn how to set up download tracking in WordPress with Google Analytics.
+You can also check out alternatives to Google Analytics in our showcase of best analytics solutions for WordPress.

 If you want to set up your website quickly and don’t want to manually add features, then check out the best drag and drop page builders for WordPress.